Vibranium: Wakandan variety

-This variety of vibranium is also a powerful mutagen.
-Vibranium exposure led to the mutation of many Wakandan natives.
-Its radiation has also permeated much of Wakanda's flora and fauna, including the Heart-Shaped Herb eaten by members of the Black Panther Tribe and the flesh of the White Gorilla eaten by the members of the White Gorilla Tribe.
+Wakandan Vibranium is the most common variety, and can absorb vibrations and kinetic energy directed at it.
+Wakandan vibranium is also a powerful mutagen.
+Its radiation permeates much of Wakanda's flora and fauna, including the Heart-Shaped Herb eaten by members of the Black Panther Tribe and the flesh of the white gorilla eaten by the members of the White Gorilla Tribe.
 Both give superhuman abilities to whoever eats them.